 We hiked up Foley Mountain for a view over the Rideau, visited Scheuermann Vineyard and Winery for a wine tasting and wood-fire pizza and then, to completely spoil our appetites, we stopped for double decker ice cream cones at Cedar Bridge Ice Cream and Candy.

 Best.
 Day.
 Ever.
 After a lazy start it was an easy 2.5 hour journey to Chaffey’s Lock, and we all agreed a balance between boat time and land time is the best way to enjoy a houseboat vacation on the Rideau.

 Chaffey’s Lock is small, laidback and leafy, but we had a lot of things do.
 These were, in order of importance:

 - Find ice cream.

 - Explore the old-fashioned Opinicon Resort, which first opened as a vacation resort in 1921.

-- Swim off the point at edge of the canal and trying out the stand up paddleboard we’d booked with our Le Boat
+- Swim off the point at edge of the canal and try out the stand up paddleboard we’d booked with our reservation.

 - Cycle the Cataraqui Trail, a former rail line.
 (We brought our own bikes but you can also rent them with your Le Boat.)